slackhq/SlackTextViewController/README.md

         self.searchResult = [self.searchResult sortedArrayUsingSelector:@selector(localizedCaseInsensitiveCompare:)];
     }

-    return self.searchResult.count > 0;
+    BOOL show = (self.searchResult.count > 0);

+    [self showAutoCompletionView:show];
 }
 ````

 The autocompletion view is a `UITableView` instance, so you will need to use `UITableViewDataSource` to populate its cells.
 You have complete freedom for customizing the cells.

-You don't need to call `-reloadData` yourself, since it will be called automatically if you return `YES` in `-canShowAutoCompletion` method.
+You don't need to call `-reloadData` yourself, since it will be invoked automatically right after calling the `-showAutoCompletionView` method.

 #### 3. Layout